atxwang/atxwang.github.io/_posts/recent events.md

 "self-defense is not genocide."

-"self-defense is not genocide."
-Hind Rajab, whose name is now most associated with some nebulously defined
+"self-defense is not genocide." **Hind Rajab**, whose name is now most associated with some ill-defined idea of misguided teenage rebellion instead of the six-year-old girl it actually belonged to,